seriousCoding/High-Bred-Bullies/replit.md

-# Cryptocurrency Trading Platform with Coinbase Integration
+# High Bred Bullies - Dog Breeding Platform

 ## Overview

-A professional cryptocurrency trading platform with advanced Coinbase API integration, real-time market data, and comprehensive trading capabilities.
-The platform combines a React/TypeScript frontend with Express.js backend and PostgreSQL database, providing features for cryptocurrency trading, portfolio management, order execution, and market analysis.
-The application uses JWT authentication and direct PostgreSQL connections for secure and reliable data management.
+High Bred Bullies is a comprehensive dog breeding management platform that helps breeders manage litters, puppies, orders, and customer relationships.
+The platform combines a React/TypeScript frontend with Express.js backend and PostgreSQL database, providing features for breeding management, blog content, social features, customer interactions, and payment processing.
+The application has been refactored from Supabase to use direct PostgreSQL connections with JWT authentication.

 The platform supports two distinct user profile types:
 - **Breeder Profile**: Full administrative access to manage litters, puppies, blog posts, and platform settings